Architecture: lazycogs¶

 Store caching and the store parameter¶

-resolve() in _store.py defers to obstore.store.from_url for scheme detection — including the special-case HTTPS routing for amazonaws.com, r2.cloudflarestorage.com, and Azure hosts — rather than maintaining its own list of known object-store domains.
-The constructed store is cached per thread in a dict[str, ObjectStore] keyed by root URL (scheme://netloc).
-Because dask tasks run in threads, this avoids repeated connection setup within a single task while remaining safe across concurrent tasks.
+resolve() in _store.py remains the default convenience layer.
+When store=None, it defers to obstore.store.from_url for scheme detection — including the special-case HTTPS routing for amazonaws.com, r2.cloudflarestorage.com, and Azure hosts — rather than maintaining its own list of known object-store domains.
+The constructed obstore-backed store is cached in a shared process-local dict[str, ObjectStore] keyed by root URL (scheme://netloc) behind a small lock.
+This avoids repeated connection setup while keeping direct threaded callers safe.

-No credential defaults are applied; stores are constructed with obstore's own environment-based credential discovery (environment variables, instance metadata, config files, etc.).
+No credential defaults are applied; auto-resolved stores are constructed with obstore's own environment-based credential discovery (environment variables, instance metadata, config files, etc.).
 For public buckets that do not require signed requests, callers pass skip_signature=True explicitly.
-For authenticated access or any non-default configuration, the caller is expected to construct an ObjectStore and pass it via the store= parameter to open(); resolve() then returns it unchanged and only extracts the object path from each HREF.
-No introspection is done on a user-supplied store — the caller is responsible for ensuring it is rooted at the same scheme://netloc the HREFs point to.
+For authenticated access or any non-default configuration, callers may still construct an obstore ObjectStore and pass it via store=; resolve() then returns it unchanged and only extracts the object path from each HREF.
+No introspection is done on a user-supplied store — the caller is responsible for ensuring it satisfies the GeoTIFF.open read contract and is rooted at the same scheme://netloc the HREFs point to.

-store_for(href, *, asset=None, **kwargs) is a public convenience factory that automates this construction.
+store_for(href, *, asset=None, **kwargs) is a public convenience factory that automates the default obstore path.
 It reads one sample item from the geoparquet file, extracts a data asset HREF, and calls from_url using obstore's environment-based credential discovery.
 If the item carries STAC Storage Extension metadata (v1.0.0 flat fields or v2.0.0 storage:schemes/storage:refs), region and requester_pays are also extracted and forwarded.
 Caller kwargs override all inferred values (e.g. skip_signature=True for public buckets).
 The returned store is not cached — the caller owns its lifetime and passes it to open() via store=.

 When the store root does not align with the URL structure of the asset HREFs — for example, an Azure Blob Storage store rooted at a container while the HREFs include the container name in the path — the caller can provide a path_from_href callable to open().
 The callable takes the full HREF string and returns the object path to use with the store.
 When supplied, it replaces the default urlparse-based extraction in resolve().